Algebraic Surfaces in Positive Characteristic: Unirationality, supersingularity, finite fields, and arithmetic

 \subsection{Quasi-elliptic surfaces}

-If $S\to B$ is a quasi-elliptic fibration from a surface $S$ with generic fiber $S_\eta$, then there exists a purely inseparable extension $L/k(B)$ of degree $p={\rm char}(k)$ such that $S_\eta\otimes_{k(B)} L$ is not normal, i.e., the cusp ``appears'' over $L$, see \cite{bm3}.
-Thus, the normalization of $S\otimes_{k(B)} L$ is a birationally ruled surface over $B$ and we get the following result
+If $S\to B$ is a quasi-elliptic fibration from a surface $S$ with generic fiber $F$, then there exists a purely inseparable extension $L/k(B)$ of degree $p={\rm char}(k)$, such that $F_L:=F\times_{\Spec k(B)} \Spec L$ is not normal, i.e., the cusp ``appears'' over $L$, see \cite{bm3}.
+Thus, the normalization of $F_L$ is isomorphic to $\PP^1_L$, and we get the following result

 \begin{Theorem} Let $S$ be a surface and $S\to B$ be a quasi-elliptic fibration.
-Then there exists a purely inseparable and dominant rational map $B\times\PP^1\dashrightarrow S$, i.e., $S$ is (purely inseparably) uniruled. \end{Theorem}
+Then, there exists a purely inseparable and dominant rational map $B\times\PP^1\dashrightarrow S$, i.e., $S$ is (purely inseparably) uniruled. \end{Theorem}

-In particular, if $S\to\PP^1$ is a quasi-elliptic fibration then $S$ is a Zariski surface, and in particular unirational.
+In particular, if $S\to\PP^1$ is a quasi-elliptic fibration, then $S$ is a Zariski surface, and thus, unirational.